IBM/aspera-cli/docs/README.erb.md

 ### Node file information

-When node api is used with an **Access key**, extra information can be retrieved, such as preview.
+When Node API is used with an **Access key**, extra information can be retrieved, such as preview.

 > **Note:** Display of preview on terminal requires installation of extra gem: `rmagick`